tad-price/ecotox-toolkit/README.md

 Currently supported datasets: ADORE, Synth-ADORE (coming soon)

-Implemented models: Factorization Machine, MLP, MLP+dim reduction, Cross network; cVAE (coming soon)
+Implemented models: Factorization Machine, MLP, MLP+dim reduction, Cross network; Bayesian Factorization Machine with Blocked Gibbs Sampling

-Supported chemical features: mol2vec, fingerprints, SelFormer embeddings.
-Code can easily be extended to new features.

 Experiments:

-Visualisation and interpretation: SSD's (pending refactor)
+-
+-
+-

-This repository is built as part of a Master Thesis project at the Dutch National Institute of Public Health and Environment (RIVM).
+This repository is built as part of a Master Thesis project at the University of Amsterdam and the Dutch National Institute of Public Health and Environment (RIVM).